Codebwear/Codebwear/README.md

 - 👋 Hi, I’m @Codebwear
-- 👀 I’m interested in coding design the website
+- 👀 I’m interested in coding & design the website
 - 🌱 I’m currently learning mobile specialist
 - 💞️ I’m looking to collaborate on productivity
-- 📫 How to reach me clike on link
+- 📫 How to reach me click on link

 <!---
 Codebwear/Codebwear is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.